Meet the Liars

 Kelly is the nut who came up with the idea of putting our Liars Club logo on toilet paper.
 A real asset to our group…

-Kelly is the author of Standing Still (Simon & Schuster) and The Bird House, coming in February, 2011.
+Kelly is the author of women’s fiction novels Standing Still, The Bird House, and One More Day.
 One of the most award-winning advertising writers on the East Coast, Simmons served as Chief Creative Officer of Tierney Communications and Executive Creative Director of Earle Palmer Brown before forming her own company, bubble advertising.
+She is a member of The Women’s Fiction Writing Association and Tall Poppy Writers, and speaks and teaches at regional writing conferences.
+She also dances with abandon at weddings, often before the bride.
+If you don’t believe this, follow her on social media.
+You’ll see.

 Never sit too close to Keith at an event.
 The way he swings his hands around when he talks will put an eye out.
 No, seriously…